ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

     - CHI: The chi rotation angle
     - PSI: The psi rotation angle
     - SEESAW: The seesaw of the component, used with the bench.
+    - DISPLACEMENT_HEIGHT: The height of the component relative to gravity.
+Cannot be set by the user directly, rather this is exposing positions computed by the reflectometry server based on the current beam path
+    - DISPLACEMENT_ANGLE: The angle of the component relative to gravity.
+Cannot be set by the user directly, rather this is exposing positions computed by the reflectometry server based on the current beam path
 - `InBeamParameter`: A multi-state parameter which says whether this component is currently in the beam and tracking, or in parked state and not tracking
 - `DirectParameter`: A non-tracking parameter (i.e. the value is independent of the current beam path).
 This currently does not require a `Component` but is instead directly passed a `PVWrapper` through which it talks to the motors.
     - `SlitGapParameter`: A specific type of `DirectParameter` describing slit gaps (functionally the same)